 In Soufouroulaye, students recognize the efforts to bring accessible energy for all, and the effects on their learning.
 “We can concentrate better with good lighting and now we can also work with computers, it makes school much more fun”, a student says.
 “And we can also organize activities in the evening with our classmates, under the lights of the village”.

-On 16 July, Mali presented its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
-Between 9 and 18 July 2018, 47 countries told the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.
+On 16 July 2018, Mali presented its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
+47 countries told the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.